 Quality and safety

-Na Homolce Hospital successfully passed the accreditation procedure of the Joint Accreditation Committee (SAK), in which it proved that it meets all quality and safety standards in accordance with the provisions of Section 105 of Act No. 372/2011 Coll., on Health Services and Conditions of their Provision, and Decree No. 102/2012 Coll., on Evaluation of Quality and Safety of Inpatient Health Care.
-On the basis of this procedure, the hospital was awarded a SAK certificate of the accredited facility.
+The Na Homolka Hospital has successfully passed the accreditation investigation of the Joint Accreditation Commission (SAK), in which it proved that it meets all the standards of quality and safety in accordance with the provisions of Section 105 of Act No. 372/2011 Coll., on Health Services and Conditions of their Provision, and Decree No. 102/2012 Coll., on the assessment of quality and safety of inpatient health care.
+On the basis of this investigation, the SAK Commission granted it the certificate of an accredited workplace.

 JCI Accreditation (2005-2020)

 One of the basic pillars of the stability of Nemocnice Na Homolce has been the quality of the services provided.
 The effort to provide high-quality health care that is clearly defined by a set of standards motivated Nemocnice Na Homolce to obtain the international accreditation of hospitals by Joint Commission International (JCI) in 2005.
 We have renewed this accreditation since, at regular 3-year intervals.
 In May 2017, we again passed international accreditation from Joint Commission International (JCI) which was valid until 5/2020.
 From 1/2020, the JCI accreditation has been replaced by the national accreditation from SAK o.p.s.